Flannemt/CSE201_Project/README.md

    	- '5434:5432'
    ```

    This ensures that the database will not be accessable from outside of the docker network.
+But you'll need to re-add this to connect in development mode.

 5. Start up the production build with the following command:
    ```